pedrovazquezax/RoadToWWDC/_posts/2020-02-19-playgrounds.md

 ---
 layout: post
-title:  "Playgrounds Introduction"
+title:  "Introduction to Playgrounds"
 date:   2020-02-19 16:46:37 -0600
 categories: playgrounds
 author: Yocoyani Ehecatzin Pérez Ayala
 ---

 ## What's Playgrounds
-Payground is an iPad App where you can learn, experiment and create Swift coding.
+Paygrounds is an iPad App where you can learn, experiment and create Swift coding.
 You have multiple tools and utilities for coding, such as "Hello, Byte", that is a game to learn basic concepts of programming for children and new programmers.
-To start the tutorial you should download Playgrounds the App.
+To start the tutorial you should download the Playgrounds App.

 ## Creating your first Playground
 If you´re starting to learn programing it's time to know the most important code lines in your life "Hello world".
 So, let's begin!